About the Crisis

 Years of conflict have created an enormous humanitarian crisis in northeast Nigeria and surrounding countries in the Lake Chad Region, where Boko Haram attacks have driven families from their homes—creating one of the largest displacement crises in Africa—and left millions without enough to eat.

 Recent military gains and improved security conditions have exposed the severity of the crisis as humanitarian actors reach newly accessible communities.
-The United Nations estimates that about 10.7 million people are in need of assistance throughout the Lake Chad Region, with an estimated 5.1 million people in northeast Nigeria facing severe food insecurity, many of whom are experiencing or are at risk of famine-like conditions.
+The United Nations estimates that about 10.7 million people are in need of assistance throughout the Lake Chad Region, with more than 5 million people in northeast Nigeria facing severe food insecurity, many of whom are experiencing or are at risk of famine-like conditions.
 However, large areas remain out of reach to humanitarian actors due to ongoing insecurity, and relief actors are concerned that inaccessible populations could be in even worse shape.

 Despite continuing violence and insecurity, international humanitarian actors are on the ground, bravely delivering food assistance, nutritional support, shelter, health services, emergency water and sanitation, protection, and more, to those who need it most across the Lake Chad Region.

 When disasters occur anywhere in the world, Americans generously offer assistance to those in need.
 Decades of experience in disaster relief and recovery have shown that the best way to help people affected by disaster is to make cash donations to reputable relief and charitable organizations on the ground.
 These groups work closely with affected communities, know what people need and how to strengthen recovery efforts.